Motion simulation of radio-labeled cells in whole-body positron emission tomography: Methods

 \subsection{Blood flow simulation}

-From the node networks, the mean blood flow rate $\overline{Q}_i$ as well as the vessel resistance $R_i$ were estimated for each node $i$ from a highly simplified flow model using Kirchhoff’s laws in combination with the Hagen-Poiseuille equation.
-This was done by assuming laminar flow in every vessel, treated as a cylinder \cite{Lampe2014, Helthuis2020}:
+From the node networks, the mean blood flow rate $\overline{Q}_i$ and the vessel resistance $R_i$ were estimated for each node $i$ from a highly simplified flow model using Kirchhoff’s laws in combination with the Hagen-Poiseuille equation.
+This was done by assuming laminar flow in every vessel, each treated as a cylinder \cite{Lampe2014, Helthuis2020}:

 for serial connections of vessels and